Automation QA Testing Course Content

 These are the predefined types available in TypeScript.

-• Number → Represents numeric values.
+• Number → Represents both integers and floating-point numbers

 Example